danyk20/RabbitMQ_Demo/README.md

     ```shell
     pipenv install
     ```
-3. Publish a message—first string argument from command line will be sent to the broker
+3. Consume a message—print all messages from the queue/topic
     ```shell
-    pipenv run python3 producer.py <your_message>
+    pipenv run python3 consumer.py <protocol>
     ```
-4. Consume a message—print all messages from the queue
+4. Publish a message—first string argument from command line will be sent to the broker
     ```shell
-    pipenv run python3 consumer.py
+    pipenv run python3 producer.py <protocol> <your_message>
     ```